sbusard/pynusmv/doc/source/tutorial.rst

 >>> pynusmv.init.deinit_nusmv()

 This (very) short tutorial showed the main functionalities of PyNuSMV.
-More of them are available (to parse and evaluate a simple expression, to build new CTL specifications or to perform operations on BDDs); the full reference of the library is given beside this tutorial.
+More of them are available (to parse and evaluate a simple expression, to build new CTL specifications or to perform operations on BDDs); the :ref:`full reference <pynusmv-api>` of the library is given beside this tutorial.